cerpus/Edlib/README.md

 ## Installation

-Documentation for setting up your own developing environment can be found in our [getting started section on "Edlib docs"](https://docs.edlib.com/docs/developers/getting-started)
+Documentation for setting up your own development environment can be found in our [getting started section](https://docs.edlib.com/docs/developers/getting-started) on **Edlib docs**.

 ## Features